 One of the first books I ever read on weight loss was the Fit for Life book by Harvey and Marilyn Diamond.
 Part of the reason why I am a Nutritional Therapy Consultant is that I found these simple weight loss tips that worked.

-I was able to easily lose 10 pound in one month by changing my diet and implementing the Fit for Life diet Principles.
+I was able to lose 10 pounds in one month by changing my diet and implementing the Fit for Life diet Principles.

-I first came across the Fit for Life book from a fellow traveler in Mexico on one of our family holiday camping trips.
-At the time I was a young teenager carrying around an extra ten pounds that I was happy to lose if I could and knew how too, so I picked up the Fit for Life book and started reading.
+I first came across the Fit for Life book from a fellow traveller in Mexico on one of our family holiday camping trips.
+At the time.
+I was a young teenager carrying around an extra ten pounds that I was happy to lose if I could and knew how to, so I picked up the Fit for Life Diet book and started reading.

 Seeing how easily and effortlessly I lost weight with the new dietary changes motivated me to continue to eat this way.
-It also sparked a desire to learn about nutrition (which by the way is a never-ending rabbit hole that can be both exciting and confusing at the same time!)
+It also sparked a desire to learn about nutrition (which is a never-ending rabbit hole that can be both exciting and confusing at the same time!)

 The core Fit for Life Principles are:

 • Have 70 % of your diet be uncooked/ raw high-water content fruits and vegetables